ThomasArts/aetmodel/ThreatModel.md

 The working assumption is that the user model is flat, i.e. there is no difference between the privileges of any two nodes.
 Hence, if the assumption is correct, the elevation of privilege threat tree only applies to underlying environment and is orthogonal to the software developed in this project.

+**Update 2018-07-02** Assumption is FALSE, since [the AEVM executes untrusted code](https://github.com/ThomasArts/aetmodel/issues/3)

 **discuss** As long as the network is small, there is a concept of Aeternity owned nodes that would be more "trustable" than other nodes.
 In the beginning it might be important to prevent a small different subset of nodes to take the role as trusted set to connect to.

+* Indeed, this falls under the threat of ["altcoin infanticide"](https://bitcointalk.org/index.php?topic=56675.0).

+		(6.1) EoP on the epoch node.
+			(6.1.)
+Exploitable vulnerabilities in AEVM leading to EoP

 ## STRIDE Threat Trees